playground/open-labs/open-horizon/README.md

 ***For now, to try out this toolkit, clone https://github.com/playground/open-lab, cd into open-horizon, run any of the following commands.

+### Note:  Make a copy of env-hzn.json and name it as .env-hzn.json on your local machine and fill in all the required values in the .env-hzn.json file

 ### This toolkit comes with the following convenient commnands

   - build: compiles typescript source files